Dreams grounded: Cadet pilots face uncertain future as coronavirus turns shortage to surplus

 TOUGH MARKET

-The pilot, who declined to be named because he was concerned about getting a job in the future, paid 150 million won (US$124,000) to gain his license at a U.S. flying school, lured by the global pilot shortage.
+The pilot, who declined to be named because he was concerned about getting a job in the future, paid 150 million won (US$124,000) to gain his licence at a US flying school, lured by the global pilot shortage.

-"A lot of people quit their jobs and headed to aviation schools abroad to get pilot licenses, because carriers were actively recruiting pilots at that time," he said.
+"A lot of people quit their jobs and headed to aviation schools abroad to get pilot licences, because carriers were actively recruiting pilots at that time," he said.

 Eastar said it cancelled the contracts of around 80 trainees due to deteriorating financial conditions.